abhinav-raman99/resource-explorer-geogebra/README.md

 This is a small evaluation project that helps us determine the programming skills and style of applicants.
 It also serves as an example of what might await you at our company.

-Although this is a front-end task, the actual work will consist of back-end implementation as well.
-Please answer the theoretical questions about API-design at the bottom!

 ## Requirements

 In order to get the source files, you'll need [Git](https://git.io/).
 Other then that, basically a new version of [Node](https://nodejs.org) and an up-to-date web browser.